tailhook/vagga/docs/volumes.rst

    Parameters:

    size
-     Size of the allocated ``tmpfs`` volume.
+     (default ``100Mi``) Size of the allocated ``tmpfs`` volume.
 Including the size of the original contents.
 This is the limit of how much data you can write on the volume.

-   owner-uid
+   owner-uid, owner-gid
-     The user id of the owner of the directory.
+     (default is to preserve) The user id of the owner of the directory.
 If not specified the ownership will be copied  from the original

    Additional properties, like the source directory will be added to the later versions of vagga